 In a location where house prices are low anyway, this means more value for money for foreign buyers.

-If you are after luxury, there are some exceptional period houses in southern Sicily that can set you back £1 million.
+If you are after luxury, some exceptional period houses in southern Sicily can set you back £1 million.

 If you don’t have a spare million for your perfect holiday home, then the east coast is a better location to look for property.
 A modern villa with a pool close to one of the beaches is likely to be less than £300,000.

 Small stone houses in villages, almost all of which require extensive renovation, can be picked up for a mere £5,000 to £30,000.

 There are, however, some conditions attached to the deal: buyers must use local builders when renovating the property, and finish the renovation within 3 years.
 There is also a minimum budget the buyer should spend on renovation.

 In general, there really are plenty of reasons to look more closely at Sicily if you’re after a home abroad for your own personal use, with perhaps a little bit of rental income on top, as Sicily is a very popular holiday destination both for Italians and foreign tourists.

 Sicily is the largest island in the Mediterranean and is itself surrounded by a handful of smaller islands and islets.